C1.4 Create and describe patterns to illustrate relationships among whole numbers and decimal tenths and hundredths

 Present the following situation to students:

-In order to fully understand decimal numbers, Miray represents a decimal number using different related operations according to place values.
+Miray represents a decimal number using different related operations in respect to place value.

-a) Describe Miray's patterns showing the relationship between ones, tenths, and hundredths.
+a) How does Miray's patterns show the relationships between ones, tenths, and hundredths?

 4.63